walterjgsp/walterjgsp/README.md

 ## Hi there 👋

-My name is Walter and I'm currently working as Tech Lead at BrightInsight.
+My name is Walter and I'm currently working as Software Engineer at Google.

 ## Github Stats